MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/data/profile-unification/troubleshoot-unification-results.md

 ### Method 1: Export to blob storage
 This method is recommended.

 For each of the output tables, configure an export to Azure Blob Storage.
-Refresh all exports, then the full tables will be written to blob storage.
+Refresh all exports, then the full tables are written to blob storage.

 See how to configure [Export to blob storage](/dynamics365/customer-insights/data/export-azure-blob-storage).

 ### Method 2: Download 100k records
 Navigate to the "Tables" page in Customer Insights - Data.
-For each of the output tables, click the "Download" button, which downloads the top 100,000 records of the table.
-These many not contain the records involving your unexpected unification result.
+For each of the output tables, select the "Download" button, which downloads the top 100,000 records of the table.
+These records might not contain your unexpected unification result.

 :::image type="content" source="media/data-manager-tables-download.png" alt-text="Download table.":::